CS

 Feature Showdown

-The Kia EV5 stands out with wireless charging that you will not find on the BYD Sealion 7.
+The Kia EV5 stands out with wireless charging and V2L that you will not find on the BYD Sealion 7.
 The BYD Sealion 7 counters with Dynaudio audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain